Basic Types of Intrusion Detection System

 There various types of intrusion detection systems:

 Wireless vs. Hardwired Intrusion System

-Hardwired home and office alarm systems are considered providing higher security level, as a whole.
-Nonetheless, latest wireless systems are as reliable as they cable-powered counterparts are while wireless technologies offer a growing number of advantages in the field of home and office security.
+Hardwired home and office alarm systems are considered to provide a higher security level, as a whole.
+Nonetheless, the latest wireless systems are as reliable as their cable-powered counterparts are while wireless technologies offer a growing number of advantages in the field of home and office security.
 You cannot tell which of those two alternatives is the best intrusion detection system without taking into account additional factors.

 Monitored and Unmonitored Alarms

 A monitored or unmonitored burglar alarm can be both hardwired or a wireless system.
 An unmonitored intrusion alarm usually activates a siren or another noisy device once a sensor within the security system has detected an intrusion.
 It is not quite suitable a solution for remote properties and real estate in rural areas, though.

 Monitored home alarms are connected to a third party while the sensors trigger both an alarm and send an alert to the monitoring party.
 Modern-day security systems are able also to connect and alert you to any events on your smartphone or another mobile device.
 Obviously, this type of home and/or office security solution is more expensive since you usually get a 24/7/365 monitoring service for your property.

 These are the cheapest intrusion protection tools but they work only as a sort of decoy.
 It is quite debatable whether a possible burglar will be stopped by such a visible dummy alarm and if a professional thief will ever be misguided to take it for a professional security system but it sometimes works.